EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 <br>

+{:.no_toc}
-## Traveling as a Woman and a LGBTQ person
+### Traveling as a Woman and a LGBTQ person
 In Puerto Rico, homosexuality is legal and San Juan even has a quite lively gay scene with many gay bars and clubs, such as [La Sombrilla Rosa](https://maps.app.goo.gl/ni6HidNCkHvm86C3A) in Old San Juan.

 It's a touristy country and we felt safe as LGTBQ people.
 People are very friendly and helpful and we definitely liked that!
 This is definitely a gay-destination.

 <br>

-# Main challenges
+## Main challenges
+To be honest, Puerto Rico is a relatively easy destination, especially if you rent a car.
+If you do not, moving around (and out of San Juan) will probably be your biggest challenge.

+Finding reasonably priced accomodations was probably my main challenge as Puerto Rico, a US territory, is really expensive.
+If you are on a budget, check airbnb and hostels rather than hotels.
+If you are willing (and able) to camp, this is also a solution to get cheaper accomodations.
+Accomodations in Vieques and Culebra are also a lot more expensive than the ones on the main island.

 <br>